Man sentenced in case of girls gang-raped and sexually assaulted in Marsiling flat

 He pleaded guilty to two charges of rape and one of sexual penetration of a minor, with another five charges taken into consideration.

-The court heard that Uzair was an 18-year-old full-time national serviceman at the time of the offences and would often hang out at the one-room flat of his co-accused, a 36-year-old man, at Block 3, Marsiling Road.
+The court heard that Uzair was an 18-year-old full-time national serviceman at the time of the offences and would often hang out at the one-room flat of his co-accused, 36-year-old Noor Asri Mohd Tahil, in Marsiling.

 The older man lived alone and regularly invited large groups of people, including Uzair, to drink alcohol in the flat.